PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 # Python Control Structures

-Python's core library provides a limited but versatile set of control structures.
+Compared with Matlab, Python's core library provides a limited but versatile set of control structures.
 Add-on packages provide many additional constructs, but the following discussion will be limited to those of the core library.

 ### Flow Control

-Python provides the usual flow control constructs, with some minor syntax changes.
+Python provides the usual flow control constructs that Matlab provides, with some minor syntax changes.

 -   Here is an if-statement: